 You can make the new room look modern by replacing the garage door with transparent tempered glass.
 This works if the space is for entertainment.
 This home design invites more natural light into the new room and provides a great view of your home's outdoor area, like your garden.

-The best way to lighten up your darker garage gym space within your budget is by adding a gym mirror.
-Also, it gives the impression of having more muscle mass and fitness than you actually do.
-Perfect to keep you motivated, along with helping to keep an eye on your workout postures and rectify them.
+Adding a gym mirror is the best way to lighten up your darker garage gym space within your budget.
+It gives the impression of having more muscle mass and fitness than you actually do, which is perfect for keeping you motivated and helping you monitor and rectify your workout postures.

 You have the budget for heating and cooling.